Libyan Armed Forces: 2011–2014

+Militia "units" included the 17th Thunderbolt Special Forces Brigade based in Tripoli (2013), and the 27th Brigade, based in Tripoli (2013),led by Mohammed Buzeiud, which was briefly trained at Bassingbourn Barracks, United Kingdom during 2014.
+Numerous criminal allegations were made against the Libyan trainees, including sexual assault.

 Second civil war (2014–2020)

-As of 2019, since the start of the Second Libyan Civil War in 2014, the Libyan armed forces, composed to a large degree of militias, have been partially led by the internationally recognised Government of National Accord (GNA) in Tripoli, while remaining highly divided between those nominally led by the GNA and those nominally led by Khalifa Haftar in command of the Libyan National Army (LNA) on behalf of the part of the national parliament in Tobruk.
-The forces included ground forces divided between the GNA-led Libyan Army (including militia coalitions such as the Tripoli Protection Force) and the LNA; the Libyan Air Force also divided between a GNA component and an LNA component; while the naval, and coast guard forces were mostly under GNA control with some coastal patrol boats under LNA control.
+As of 2019, armed groups in Libya, composed to a large degree of militias, remain split between the internationally recognised Government of National Accord (GNA) in Tripoli, and those led by Khalifa Haftar, the Libyan National Army (LNA) on behalf of the part of the national parliament in Tobruk.
+The forces included ground forces divided between the GNA-led Libyan Army (including militia coalitions such as the Tripoli Protection Force) and the LNA; both GNA and LNA air forces; while the naval, and coast guard forces were mostly under GNA control with some coastal patrol boats under LNA control.

-Prime Minister Fayez al-Sarraj, the head of the GNA, is nominally the supreme commander of the GNA forces.
+Prime Minister Fayez al-Sarraj, the head of the GNA, was nominally the supreme commander of the GNA forces.
 The military is under the authority of the GNA Ministry of Defense, formerly led by Colonel Al-Mahdi Al-Barghathi from 2016 to 2018, at which point Sarraj took over as defense minister.

-During 2015–2018, the LNA under Haftar's control unified many militias into a regular hierarchical structure in the eastern part of Libya and used online social networks to present the image of growing military and political power, while still remaining, as of November 2019, dominated by Salafist militias and foreign members.
+During 2015–2018, the LNA under Haftar's control unified many militias in the eastern part of Libya.
+They remained as of November 2019, dominated by Salafist militias and foreign members.
+They used online social networks to present the image of growing military and political power.
 As of 2019, the LNA consisted of about 7000 regular soldiers and 18000 militia and foreign members.